akashsamala4/Portflio_Akash/README.md

-# 📌 Styled Portfolio Website
+ 📌 Interactive Portfolio Website

 ## 📖 Project Description

-This project is a personal portfolio website created using **HTML and CSS**.
-The aim of this project is to design a visually appealing and responsive website that showcases personal details, projects, and contact information.
-It demonstrates core CSS concepts such as selectors, box model, positioning, hover effects, Flexbox, and responsive design.
+This project is a personal portfolio website built using **HTML, CSS, and JavaScript**.
+It showcases personal information, skills, and contact details in a visually appealing and responsive design.
+JavaScript is used to add interactivity such as form validation and dark mode toggle.

 ---

 ## 🎯 Objectives

-* Learn and apply CSS styling techniques
+* Build a structured website using HTML
-* Understand layout design using Flexbox/Grid
+* Apply styling using CSS
-* Implement responsive design for different screen sizes
+* Add interactivity using JavaScript
-* Create a clean and modern UI
+* Create a responsive layout
-* Practice linking external CSS files
+* Practice linking external CSS and JavaScript files

 ---